lastingParadox/ff-site/archive-to-markdown/md/ff2/25-lap-of-the-gods.md

 **RPretribution** _(11-Nov-18 04:21 PM)_

-> That’s not how ghosts work.
-And you don’t look like you get much action either.
+> That's not how ghosts work.
+And you don't look like you get much action either.

 **ProfessorTree** _(11-Nov-18 04:21 PM)_